TaoTechTips/QRadar-siem-firewall-response/README.md

 ## 📜 License

-MIT License – free to use, modify, and share.
+free to use, modify, and share.